tilakoli/project_v2/README.md

 ## TO FIX:

 - the custom cursor doesn't work properly in firefox browser?
-- the background glitche is caused by the cursor animation function maybe defining it everywhere is not a good idea.
+- the background glitch is caused by the cursor animation function maybe defining it everywhere is not a good idea.
   NOTE:this issue doesnt happen in contact and home page.
 - Refactor the projects card to be more responsive and how the data is mapped and labels etc.
-- the about me and contact page have issues on mobile screen which doesnt show in the dev tools mobile screen.

 ## TODO:

-- update about page
-- update the about me page.
 - update the projects card details.
 - add email js to the contact form.
 - move the photos showcase logic calculation to another next js project